richardsrandall/pyopticon/docs/overview.rst

 History
 *******

-This package was written by Richard Randall at Stanford University between 2021 and 2023.
+This package was written by Richard Randall at Stanford University between 2021 and 2024.
 It began as an internal tool for Prof. Arun Majumdar's lab in Methanical Engineering, and was later packaged for others to use.
-Its Alpha version was posted online in October 2023.
+Its Alpha version was posted online in April 2024.

 Requirements
 ************